lordmulder/MParallel/README.md

 ## v1.0.3 [2016-06-05]

-* Implemented progress display in console title and and console icon (disabled by `--silent`)
+* Implemented progress display in console title and console icon (disabled by `--silent`)

 * Open the log file in "shared" mode so that it is *readable* while MParallel is still running